 ZOOM was a PBS kids show produced in Boston and syndicated nationally.
 There were two runs of it, most recently from 1999 to 2005.
 But it’s the original 1972 to 1978 version that burned holes in my evolving brain.

-ZOOM even had their own language, Ubbi Dubbi, which is Pig Latin-esque but harder to figure out if you don’t know the trick.
-There’s lots of Ubbi Dubbi out there, but here are a few examples:
+ZOOM even had their own language, Ubbi Dubbi, which is somewhat like Pig Latin but harder to figure out if you don’t know the trick.
+There’s lots of Ubbi Dubbi out there, here’s an example.

 TVparty.com has a decent one page fan’s history of the show.
 Another site has a collection of sound samples of Zoom (and other 70’s kids shows and commercials).
-And of course there’s Wikipedia which lets you in on the secret to Fannee Doolee.
+And of course there’s Fannee Doolee.

 To send us out, here are the closing credits from Season 3.